psycopaths/jdart/README.md

 ```

 **Step 2:** Make sure that your `site.properties` contains the appropriate entry for the `jpf-jdart`
 property.
-You have additional JPF modules installed, but the minimum configuration for JDart should look like the following in `site.properties`:
+You can have additional JPF modules installed, but the minimum configuration for JDart should look like the following in `site.properties`:
 ```bash
 $ vim ~/.jpf/site.properties